 - 1. Reduce the number of unsheltered individuals and families, as established in the Homeless Point in Time Count, within the BoS ESG Entitlement.
-Since 2011, the number of unsheltered households has decreased by 35%.
-This goal will continue to be achieved by placing emphasis on high utilization of emergency shelters and transitional housing beds.
+Since 2017, the number of unsheltered households has decreased by 25%.
+This goal will continue to be achieved by placing emphasis on high utilization of emergency shelters beds.
 This will be measured in HMIS.
-In addition, the Entitlement will: - a) Right-size length of stay for clients in emergency shelters and transitional housing projects.
-Length of stay should generally be no longer than 90 days for shelters and one year for Transitional Housing.
-Currently, length of stay averages about 30 days for emergency shelter projects and about 190 days for transitional housing projects.
-This factor will be measured in HMIS. - b) Increase placements into permanent housing for homeless individuals and families from Emergency Shelter and Transitional Housing each year.
-This factor will be measured in HMIS. - 2.
-Prevent individuals and families from becoming homeless either unsheltered or sheltered.
+In addition, the Entitlement will: - a) Right-size length of stay for clients in emergency shelters Length of stay should generally be no longer than 90 days for shelters.
+Currently, length of stay averages about 30 days for emergency shelter projects.
+This factor will be measured in HMIS. - b) Increase placements into permanent housing for homeless individuals and families from Emergency Shelter each year.
+This factor will be measured in HMIS.

+- 2. Prevent individuals and families from becoming homeless either unsheltered or sheltered.
 Follow-up checks will be made at three months and six months post-discharge to ensure that households assisted do not become homeless. - 3.
 Maintain or increase the percentage of individuals and families remaining housed for three months.
-In SFY 2015, 97% of prevention and 89% of rapid re-housing participants leaving for permanent destinations.
+In SFY 2018, 96% of prevention and 98% of rapid re-housing participants leaving for permanent destinations.
 This will be measured in HMIS by using our recidivism methodology.